FAQs About: XiteBio® SoyRhizo®, XiteBio® PulseRhizo® and XiteBio® OptiPlus®

 What is XiteBio® Yield+?

-XiteBio® Yield+ is a ready to use liquid biological for canola, cereals, and legumes that promotes healthier plants and better yields.
+XiteBio® Yield+ is a ready to use liquid biological for oilseeds, cereals, legumes & tuber crops that promotes soil nutrient availability and plant health.
 It is a naturally occurring Plant Growth Promoting Rhizobacteria (PGPR) and the active ingredient is a unique patented strain of Bacillus firmus.

 How does XiteBio® Yield+ work?